Top 5 Hiring Mistakes

 When I say it is a mistake hiring off of a resume’ I don’t mean to presume you actually hire when a good resume comes in without other important considerations.
 What I do mean is being impressed by the background they have had; whom they’ve worked for and what they’ve done.
-Background is less important then things like eagerness to learn, commitment and desire to be successful.
+The background is less important than things like eagerness to learn, commitment, and desire to be successful.
 Hire for attitude, train for skill.

 3) Hiring in your image.

 Allowing the likeability factor to take over the actual decision of the best candidate.
 We like people that are like us, that we relate to but in hiring that is not to be used as a gauge.
 We all make decisions emotionally, meaning we decide on things in our life business and personal by our gut, by what we feel.
 In some cases, it’s enough but in the decision of hiring someone to help you grow your business, there needs to be much more than you like them.